dpetrillo740/ME160/Procedure.md

 Use the following proecedure to capture pressure venting data for 4 different nozzle sizes:

-- Attach make the electrical connections to the pressure vessel for the power supply, solenoid, thermocouple, and pressure transducer
+- Attach make the electrical connections to the pressure vessel for the power supply, solenoid, thermocouple, and pressure transducer according to the wiring diagram photo.

 - Connect the chosen nozzle size